akiyks/linux/Documentation/core-api/wrappers/memory-barriers-pretty.rst

 respectively, this same reordering can occur if the lock's ACQUIRE and RELEASE are to the same lock variable, but only from the perspective of another CPU not holding that lock.
-In short, a ACQUIRE followed by an RELEASE may -not- be assumed to be a full memory barrier.
+In short, a ACQUIRE followed by an RELEASE may *not* be assumed to be a full memory barrier.

 Similarly, the reverse case of a RELEASE followed by an ACQUIRE does not imply a full memory barrier.
 Therefore, the CPU's execution of the